ShubhM28/index-backtest-api/README.md

-# BITA Mini Backtest API
+# Index Mini Backtest API

 A mini backtesting engine for running portfolio simulations using customizable rules (calendar, filters, weights) built with FastAPI, Pandas, and Pydantic.